Teacher Appreciation Week 2026: 10 Heartfelt Gift Ideas to Say Thanks

 Superhero-themed popcorn bar by Eaton Academy

-Want to give the gift of luxurious relaxation?
-Send your teacher a Spa & Wellness or Spafinder gift card
+Give the gift of luxurious relaxation by sending your favorite teachers Spa & Wellness or Spafinder gift cards.

 A little well-deserved pampering may be just what they need to relieve stress, reduce tension, and enjoy their special week to the fullest.